Account-Level API Keys

 • Agent can view the Settings tab and list of API keys, and associated metadata (such as nickname, name of agent who created it, timestamps)

-• This grands access to the page and the ability to view the token and secrets necessary for integrations.
+• Gives the agent access to the page and the ability to view the token and secrets necessary for integrations.

 • Agent can create new API Keys